 For the most up-to-date statistics, we recommend visiting the Bureau, Putnam, and Marshall County Health Department website.

-Illinois is currently in Phase 4 of the five-part re-opening plan.
+As of Wednesday, November 4, Illinois has started COVID-19 resurgence mitigation in response to a rising positivity rate.
+Although Region 2 has the highest positivity rate, precautions are being taken in all 11 regions of Illinois.
 For the latest statistics from across the state of Illinois, we recommend visiting the Illinois Department of Public Health (IDPH) website.

 We have compiled a list of resources from our community to support COVID-related needs, including mental health needs and grocery and prescription pickup.